Personalisation Options for Tailor made Bags

 Construction of the bag is considered at the design stage when the purpose of the bag is determined.
 What will be carried in the bag will affect how the bag is made.
 If a laptop is to be carried in the bag, then the construction will include padding to protect the contents.
 If it’s a large beach bag for carrying beach essentials including a large towel, swimming costume, packed lunch and a change of clothes then the bag will need to be bigger than a tote bag that is two panels sewn together and will need a gusset (also called a base) as well as side panels to open up the bag to allow it to carry many bulky items.
 During production of the bag, there are several steps prior to the bag being assembled.

-Label or badges
+Bag labels or bag badges

 Labels for bags can add value to a bag and offers more branding estate.
 It can be your logo or icon on a woven label, PU badge, printed tape or and embroidered badge.
 Or perhaps you might like your bag label to be a metal button and embossed.
 You might also add in care label to allow the user to look after their product.
 Once you have decided what kind of label you would like to enhance your bag, you will need to decide where it will be sewn in.
 There are multiple fold options, you can see below the various options.